Doctor of Ministry (D.Min.)

-For admission to the program, the applicant ordinarily will have a Master of Divinity (M.Div.) degree (with a cumulative GPA of 3.0 or higher on a 4.0 scale) from an accredited theological institution equivalent to that offered by Concordia Seminary.
+For admission to the program, the applicant must have earned a Master of Divinity (M.Div.) degree from an accredited theological institution equivalent to that offered by Concordia Seminary.
 The applicant should have three years of experience in the parish or related ministry after earning an M.Div. degree.
 The student is to exhibit professional competence that is above average, as attested by evaluations from his peers.

 - Complete the online application.